 Lyme disease has been provincially reportable in British Columbia (BC) since 1994 and nationally reportable in Canada since 2009.
-The first cases of Lyme disease in BC were reported in 2006 and, since then, the total number of cases has fluctuated between 5 and 39 cases per year (Figure 1).
-Since 2006, there have been 213 total confirmed cases of Lyme disease reported to the British Columbia Centre for Disease Control (BCCDC).
-Of these, 101 (47%) were acquired within BC, and 112 (53%) were the result of travel-related exposures to a tick-endemic area outside of BC.
+The first cases of Lyme disease in BC were reported in 2006 and, since then, the total number of cases has fluctuated between 4 and 39 cases per year (Figure 1).
+Since 2006, there have been 214 total confirmed cases of Lyme disease reported to the British Columbia Centre for Disease Control (BCCDC).
+Of these, 99 (46%) were acquired within BC, and 113 (53%) were the result of travel-related exposures to a tick-endemic area outside of BC.
+Travel information for two cases was unavailable.

 Figure 1.
-Number of Confirmed Lyme disease Cases by Reporting Regional Health Authority, 2006-2022 (n = 213).
+Number of Confirmed Lyme disease Cases by Reporting Regional Health Authority, 2006-2022 (n = 214).

-Of the 101 confirmed, locally-acquired cases of Lyme disease reported since 2006, 38 were reported by Vancouver Coastal Health (VCH), 28 were reported by Island Health (VIHA), 17 were reported by Interior Health (IH), 12 were reported by Fraser Health (FH), and 6 were reported by Northern Health (NH).
+Of the 99 confirmed, locally-acquired cases of Lyme disease reported since 2006, 35 were reported by Vancouver Coastal Health (VCH), 29 were reported by Island Health (VIHA), 17 were reported by Interior Health (IH), 12 were reported by Fraser Health (FH), and 6 were reported by Northern Health (NH).

 The reported incidence of locally-acquired Lyme disease cases in BC has remained very low since 2006, ranging from 0.02 to 0.33 cases per 100,000 population annually.
-In 2022, the incidence of confirmed, locally-acquired cases of Lyme disease in BC was 0.10 cases per 100,000 population.
+In 2022, the incidence of confirmed, locally-acquired cases of Lyme disease in BC was 0.04 cases per 100,000 population.